singer-io/getting-started/SPEC.md

 ### State

-The State is used mark the spot in the stream so that a streamer can start close to where it left off the last time it was run.
+The state is used to persist information between invocations of a streamer.
 The state must be encoded in JSON, but beyond that the structure of the state is determined wholely by the streamer.
-As a streamer runs, it should periodically write STATE values to stdout in order to mark the spot in the stream.
+A streamer that wishes to persist state should periodically write STATE messages to stdout as it processesses the stream, and should expect the file named by the `--state STATE` argument to have the same format as the value of the STATE messages it emits.

+A common use case of state is to record the spot in the stream where the last invocation left off.
+For this use case, the state will typically contain values that like timestamps that correspond to "last-updated-at" fields from the source.
 If the streamer is invoked without a `--state STATE` argument, it should start at the beginning of the stream or at some appropriate default position.
 If it is invoked with a `--state STATE` argument it should read in the state file and start from the corresponding position in the stream.

 ### Example invocations